benjaga202/phiser/README.md

 $ bash phisher.sh
 ```

-- On first launch, It'll install the dependencies and that's it. `Zphisher` is installed.
+- On first launch, It'll install the dependencies and that's it. `phisher` is installed.